eniware-org/eniware-dev-docs/docs/_sources/eclipse-set-guide.rst.txt

 This will create and activate the Eclipse target platform, and all Eclipse errors for all projects should go away.
 If any errors remain, select those projects and choose **Project > Clean...** to have Eclipse re-compile those projects again.
 Sometimes Eclipse incorrectly reports problems, and cleaning those projects will resolve the errors.
 You will find references to this situation on the web called *the Eclipse dance*.

-.. note: Click on the **Environment** tab at the bottom, then under the **Arguments** section select **VM**.
+.. note:: Click on the **Environment** tab at the bottom, then under the **Arguments** section select **VM**.
 Select this entire block of text and copy it, as you'll need to paste this into the runtime configuration, discussed in the next section.